Drake Maye

 Reddit

-For our 57th installment of the “Does It Matter?” series, we looked into whether a quarterback’s rookie Yards Per Game (YPG) can be used as a predictor of their future success in fantasy football.
-By using historical data since 2003, we aimed to identify what the trend is, if any, for predicting future performances and applied our optimal range against the 2024 and 2023 NFL draft classes.
+For our 58th installment of the “Does It Matter?” series, we looked into whether a quarterback’s rookie Yards Per Game (YPG) can be used as a predictor of their future success in fantasy football.
+By using historical data since 2003, we aimed to identify what the trend is, if any, for predicting future performances.
 Here are all of our findings:

 Methodology